 Be Prepared For Halo Betting

-Halo Infinite is set to launch in December 2021, but there is no official start date yet for the Halo Championship Series.
-However, if you’re interested in Halo esports betting, you’ll need to get ahead of the game as quickly as possible.
+Halo Infinite launched in December 2021.
+If you’re interested in Halo esports betting, you’ll need to get ahead of the game as quickly as possible.
 You’ve already read this guide, so that’s a start, but be sure to soak up as much knowledge about the game as possible ahead of launch.

 As always, we wish you the best of luck with your wagers, and we’ll see you in the game.